R’lyeah Wallet

 Therefore, this project directly went into the High Fidelity Prototype.

-I know that was a mistake because Mockups can increase feedback while reducing revisions.
+I know how crucial Mockups are because it can increase feedback while reducing revisions.

 Since learning more about UX, I gained experience in each steps core meaning.